cryptpad/documentation/admin_guide/installation.rst

    git worktree add www/common/onlyoffice/dist/v6 abd8a309
    git worktree add www/common/onlyoffice/dist/v7 9d8b914a

-To install x2t, needed for document conversions, you should download `x2t.zip` from https://github.com/cryptpad/onlyoffice-x2t-wasm/releases, and extract its contents into `www/common/onlyoffice/dist/v7/x2t/`.
+To install x2t, needed for document conversions, you should download `x2t.zip` from https://github.com/cryptpad/onlyoffice-x2t-wasm/releases, and extract its contents into `www/common/onlyoffice/dist/x2t/`.

 If you want to upgrade OnlyOffice, you need to update the `onlyoffice-builds` repository.
 Call this inside the `onlyoffice-builds/` folder:

 .. code:: bash

-   cd onlyoffice-builds
    git fetch --all

 After that, you can update the different OnlyOffice versions.
 Check https://github.com/cryptpad/cryptpad/blob/staging/install-onlyoffice.sh#L31, if the commit hash of a version has changed.
 If it has changed, check out the updated commit hash.
 For example: